 5. Magnesium is truly a miracle in pregnancy!
 It has helped me with getting better sleep, reducing leg cramps and constipation.
 I use the magnesium citrate version.

 6. Perioral dermatitis without antibiotics – Perioral dermatitis is a facial rash that seems to be connected to hormonal changes and one that many pregnant women get.
 I had this rash many years ago when I was taking birth control pills, and had used multiple rounds of antibiotics to clear it.
-I had another flare up of perioral dermatitis during the pregnancy and was able to clear it by using Calendula-Comfrey Salve and by addressing iron deficiency.
+I had another flare up of perioral dermatitis during the pregnancy and was able to clear it by using Calendula-Comfrey Salve (paid link) and by addressing iron deficiency.
 Some of my colleagues also recommend looking into non-SLS toothpaste (Carol Messere), B2 deficiency and fungal cheilitis (Shawn Tassone), Zinc deficiency (Carolyn Messere), topical Vitamin E, fluoride-free toothpaste and water, and food sensitivity elimination (Shannon Morgenstern), to address perioral dermatitis.

 7. Iron deficiency can cause many “pregnancy” symptoms like brain fog, dizziness, insomnia, fatigue and restless leg syndrome.
 Often times, these symptoms are dismissed as normal pregnancy symptoms.
 When I first became pregnant, I checked my ferritin levels and found they were deficient, so I decided to get iron infusions right away to address the low levels quickly.
 While I still had the 1st trimester fatigue (thanks to a big surge of progesterone which helped to prepare the nest for my baby and made me so relaxed, but so sleepy), my mood was really happy and mellow.